trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 *DISCLAIMER - Google® is the registered trademarks of Google Inc. OnlyKey is not associated with or sponsored by Google® Inc.*

-{% include tip.html content="If you are not a 2FA guru then this is the recommended method to use." %}
+{% include tip.html content="If you are not a 2FA guru then this is the recommended method to use.
+Six digit codes will be typed automatically by OnlyKey." %}

 ***Background Information***